Arcadier/Plugin-Coding-Tutorials/Creating Custom Fields/README.md

 ```
 This is only relevant for dropdown and checkbox where you would have to specify options.

+Knowing this, these are the steps to assigning a CF to something (marketplace, item, user, order):
-Knowing this, create an object
+1. Create an object
 ```javascript
 var object = {
   "Name": "string",